BrightspaceUI/more-less/README.md

 [Polymer](https://www.polymer-project.org)-based web component for D2L's more/less control.

-For further information on this and other Brightspace UI components, see the docs at [ui.developers.brightspace.com](http://ui.developers.brightspace.com/).
+For further information on this and other components, refer to [The Brightspace UI Guide](https://github.com/BrightspaceUI/guide/wiki).

 ## Installation